December 1992 nor'easter: New York and New England

 Before the storm's circulation passed the New York area, its associated trough produced sustained easterly winds of 50 mph (80 km/h) along Long Island.
 Wind gusts reached 77 mph (124 km/h) at LaGuardia Airport.
 The strong easterly winds produced high tides in the region that increased gradually after three consecutive tidal cycles; this was due to the nor'easter's slow movement.
 There was a storm surge of about 3 ft (1 m) at Battery Park at the southern end of Manhattan.
 The same station reported a high tide of 8.04 ft above sea level, which was high enough to surpass the sea walls for a few hours.
 The ensuing flooding submerged portions of Franklin D. Roosevelt East River Drive to about 4 ft (1.5 m) deep.
 At least 50 cars were stuck, and some drivers required rescue.
 Low-lying neighborhoods of New York City were also flooded.
 High waves canceled Staten Island Ferry service.
 A power outage closed the New York City Subway system for about five hours.
 The highest tide in Long Island was 11.27 ft at Willets Point, Queens.
 The tides and flooding decreased after the winds shifted to the north, ending on December 14.
 High tides canceled ferry service to Fire Island, and the only bridge onto the island was closed to all but emergency personnel and homeowners.
 High waves washed away dunes and severely eroded beaches along the island, destroying over 100 summer homes.
 On nearby Westhampton Beach, 30 homes were destroyed, and about 100 houses were isolated due to two new inlets created during the storm.
-Flooding closed all three bridges connecting Long Beach Island to the mainland.
+Flooding closed all three bridges connecting Long Beach to the mainland.
 Flooding up to 8 ft forced about 3,000 people to evacuate from one village on northern Long Island.
 About 700 homes were damaged in Bayville along the north coast.
 High winds downed trees and power lines, leaving more than 454,000 Long Island Lighting Company customers without power.
 In Mamaroneck to the northeast of New York City, a man drowned after being swept away by floodwaters.
 In the Albany area, where the storm was known as the Downslope Nor'easter, there was little snow accumulation during the storm's closest approach due to above freezing temperatures.
 After the storm moved by the region and the winds shifted to the north, about 6 in fell in the city.
 To the west of Albany in the Helderberg Escarpment and the Catskill Mountains, snowfall totals reached 39 in.
 Heavy snowfall spread across the state, including a total of 14 in in Niagara Falls.